gabrielwr/Partnerize/README.md

 Partnerize is a mobile application built using React-Native, Native Base, Firebase, Socket.io, and the Geolocation API.
 Partnerize allows users to find and message climbers nearby in order to meet up and climb!

+The React Native code is contained in the `app` file.

 ### Demo

 [Watch the Partnerize presentation on YouTube](https://www.youtube.com/watch?v=rXtF9A-HrAc)